cmirnow/Tic-Tac-Toe-AI-with-Neural-Network/README.md

 ruby start.rb
 ```

 This script does not know the strategies of Tic Tac Toe.
-After the first launch, the program creates a csv-file of records of Tic Tac Toe games played out by chance.
-Then, the Neural Network helps AI in finding the optimal moves.
+After the first launch, the program creates a csv-file containing records of Tic Tac Toe games played out by chance.
+Then, the Neural Network helps AI to find the optimal moves.
 Can you beat the Tic-Tac-Toe-AI-with-Neural-Network?
 Good luck to you!

 [Description](https://blog.masterpro.ws/tic-tac-toe-ai-neural-network) (in Russian).